isaac-j-miller/git-watcher/README.md

 ## NPM installation

-To install using NPM (or equivalent) run `npm install git-watcher`
+To install using NPM (or equivalent) run `npm install lite-ci`

 ## Git installation

-To install by cloning the git repo, clone the repo (`git clone https://github.com/isaac-j-miller/git-watcher`).
+To install by cloning the git repo, clone the repo (`git clone https://github.com/isaac-j-miller/lite-ci`).
 Then install the dependencies with `npm install`.
 Finally, build the project with `npm run build`.

 # Usage

 After installing using the instructions in the previous section, the usage of this project is fairly straightforward.
 You will need to write a config file (see `test-config-file.json` for an example) according to the schema in `schema/RuntimeConfig.json`.
 When you run the program, it will validate the runtime configuration and error out if it is invalid.
-Once you've written your config file, you can start up the mini CI server using `npx git-watcher {config file path}` if you opted to install using npm, or `./git-watcher {config file path}` if you opted to install by cloning the git repo.
+Once you've written your config file, you can start up the mini CI server using `npx lite-ci {config file path}` if you opted to install using npm, or `./lite-ci {config file path}` if you opted to install by cloning the git repo.
 You can add the `--verbose` flag to enable verbose logging, overriding the loglevel specified in your config file.

 # Configuration